lyraluoyu/nimare-task-classification/README.md

 - MKDA modeled activation maps with a 10 mm kernel; labels from `metadata.comparison_task`.
 Analyses without coordinates are dropped.
-- Stratified 90%/10% train/test split by study, with random seed 13.
-Analyses from
-  the same study stay in the same split.
+- Stratified 90%/10% train/test split by study.
+Analyses from the same study stay in the same split.
 - TruncatedSVD with 256 components or DiFuMo with 256 maps at 2 mm resolution, followed by StandardScaler and logistic regression (`class_weight="balanced"`, `max_iter=1000`).